-- Offered Notes. - Including only Offered Notes. - (1) Each Class of Offered Notes will be sold at a price of par. - Weighted average lives and principal payment windows with respect to the Notes assume that no Credit Events or Modification Events occur, prepayments occur at the pricing speed of 10% CPR (calculated from the Closing Date), the Notes pay on the 25th day of each month beginning in April 2022, and the Early Redemption Option is exercised on the Payment Date in March 2027. - (3) The Class Principal Balance of any outstanding Notes will be paid in full on the earlier to occur of the Early Redemption Date, if any, and the Maturity Date. - (4) The Class 1M-1 Notes, Class 1M-2A Notes, Class 1M-2B Notes, Class 1M-2C Notes, Class 1B-1A Notes, Class 1B-1B Notes and Class 1B-2 Notes will have corresponding Reference Tranches for the purpose of making calculations of payments required to be made by the Issuer and reductions and increases in the principal amounts of the Notes. - (5) See "Summary of Terms Interest" herein. - The Holders of the Class 1M-2 Notes may exchange all or part of that Class for proportionate interests in the Class 1M-2A, Class 1M-2B, and Class 1M-2C Notes, and vice versa.
+(1) Each Class of Offered Notes will be sold at a price of par.

+(2) Weighted average lives and principal payment windows with respect to the Notes assume that no Credit Events or Modification Events occur, prepayments occur at the pricing speed of 10% CPR (calculated from the Closing Date), the Notes pay on the 25th day of each month beginning in July 2022, and the Early Redemption Option is exercised on the Payment Date in June 2027.

+- (3) The Class Principal Balance of any outstanding Notes will be paid in full on the earlier to occur of the Early Redemption Date, if any, and the Maturity Date. - (4) The Class 1M-1 Notes, Class 1M-2A Notes, Class 1M-2B Notes, Class 1M-2C Notes, Class 1B-1A Notes, Class 1B-1B Notes and Class 1B-2 Notes will have corresponding Reference Tranches for the purpose of making calculations of payments required to be made by the Issuer and reductions and increases in the principal amounts of the Notes.

+(5) See "Summary of Terms - Interest" herein.

+- (6) The Holders of the Class 1M-2 Notes may exchange all or part of that Class for proportionate interests in the Class 1M-2A, Class 1M-2B, and Class 1M-2C Notes, and vice versa.
 The Holders of the Class 1B-1 Notes may exchange all or part of that Class for proportionate interests in the Class 1B-1A and Class 1B-1B Notes, and vice versa.
 Additionally, the Holders of Class 1M-2A Notes, Class 1M-2B Notes, Class 1M-2C Notes, Class 1B-1A Notes, Class 1B-1B Notes and/or Class 1B-2 Notes may exchange all or part of those Classes for proportionate interests in the RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
 Certain Classes of related RCR Notes may further be exchanged for proportionate interests in other Classes of RCR Notes in the applicable combinations set forth on Schedule I hereto, and vice versa.
-Of the Exchangeable Notes and the RCR Notes, only the Class 1M-2, Class 1B-1 and Class 1B-2 Notes are Offered Notes. - The X-IO Interest and the X-IO-A Interest will each be an uncertificated interest issued by the Issuer and held by Fannie Mae.
-Neither the X-IO Interest nor the X-IO-A Interest will have a principal balance.
-So long as the X-IO Interest is outstanding, it will represent the entitlement on any Payment Date to the excess, if any, of (i) the amount payable in respect of the IO Q-REMIC Interest for such Payment Date over (ii) the Transfer Amount for the related Remittance Date.
-So long as the X-IO-A Interest is outstanding, it will represent the entitlement on any Payment Date to the amount payable in respect of the Legacy X-IO Interest (as defined herein).
-Neither the X-IO Interest nor the X-IO-A Interest is offered under this Offering Memorandum. - (8) The Class R and Class RL Certificates, which will be issued by the Issuer and retained by Fannie Mae, will constitute residual interests under U.S. Treasury regulations.
+Of the Exchangeable Notes and the RCR Notes, only the Class 1M-2, Class 1B-1 and Class 1B-2 Notes are Offered Notes. - (7) The X-IO Interest will be an uncertificated interest issued by the Issuer and held by Fannie Mae.
+The X-IO Interest will have no principal balance.
+So long as the X-IO Interest is outstanding, it will represent the entitlement on any Payment Date to the excess, if any, of (i) the amount payable in respect of the IO Q-REMIC Interest and the Legacy X-IO Interest for such Payment Date over (ii) the Transfer Amount for the related Remittance Date.
+The X-IO Interest is not offered under this Offering Memorandum. - (8) The Class R and Class RL Certificates, which will be issued by the Issuer and retained by Fannie Mae, will constitute residual interests under U.S. Treasury regulations.
 The Class R and Class RL Certificate are not offered under this Offering Memorandum.